MateuszGalinski/ClinicWebsite/README.md

-# Let's create the README.md file content for the ClinicWebsite repository

-readme_content = """
 # ClinicWebsite

 A web application designed for clinic management, built with a focus on user-friendly interfaces and efficient backend processing.